fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 11-25.md

 - Note: dataset documentation examples don't have the correct/incorrect/override
 	- BUT include all three scenarios for all per-sample explanation documentation
 ## Tasks:
-- `SHAP` figure out and finalize wrapper for image classification
+- `SHAP` figure out and finalize wrapper for image classification $\checkmark$
 - Documentation $\checkmark$
-	- Image classification SHAP documentation needs to be completely done
+	- Image classification SHAP documentation needs to be completely done $\times$
 	- Code and plot examples for tabular regression $\checkmark$
 - Remove LIME `pyplot` code for tabular data $\checkmark$
 - LIME add title to HTML plots by modifying HTML object $\checkmark$